- 1 February to 16 March 2018 – Wood Green Area Action Plan Public Consultation (Update, 2018)

 - Concerns about the level of new affordable housing that would be built as part of the regeneration

 We have analysed all your comments individually and they will all be addressed in a consultation report.
 This will be taken to the council’s Cabinet and published online, along with the next draft of the AAP.

-All responses to the consultation made by individuals, companies and organisations are available online.
+- See the responses to the consultation made by individuals, companies and organisations.